We Buy Houses for Cash in Cincinnati

 - Recording fees paid to the government recorder’s office that maintains the official public records of property ownership.

 Prorated property taxes and service fees, such as trash collection.

 Transfer tax is imposed by some government authorities when a property changes ownership.
-Sometimes referred to as “doc stamps” because of the postage-like stamps that are affixed to a document to indicate payment of the tax.
+They’re sometimes referred to as “doc stamps” because of the postage-like stamps that are affixed to a document to indicate payment of the tax.

-Although you can limit your selling costs by stipulating in the sales contract the maximum amount you will pay toward the buyer’s mortgage costs and other closing fees, your agreement with the real estate brokerage is a separate contract.
+Although you can limit your selling costs by stipulating in the sales contract the maximum amount you’ll pay toward the buyer’s mortgage costs and other closing fees, your agreement with the real estate brokerage is a separate contract.

-Of course, you can advertise the home yourself, and find a buyer yourself, and pay nothing to real estate agents.
-But, as you can see, selling your home is still an expensive undertaking.
-If you haven’t got any cash to spare, and you need to sell your house fast for cash, consider a private home sale to Mitch and Matt Painter, the Cincinnati Property Twins.
+Of course, you can advertise the home and find a buyer yourself, and pay nothing to real estate agents.
+But as you can see, selling your home is still an expensive and detailed undertaking.
+If you don’t have any cash to spare, and you need to sell your house fast for cash, consider a private home sale to Mitch and Matt Painter, the Cincinnati Property Twins.
 Complete the form or call/text 513-445-2274 to receive a ballpark offer.